for a private consultation

-Over the last three years, Alec Monopoly’s art has massively increased in popularity, especially amongst the younger generation of art investors.
+Over the last three years, paintings and sculptures from Alec Monopoly have massively increased in popularity, especially amongst the younger generation of art investors.
 In these years, his art has seen an exponential increase in value, as the art market is on the cusp of a significant change.
 There is now a growing interest in street art and graffiti art, particularly art that portrays American culture and comments on modern societal values.

 The digitization of art commerce is booming, and with it, millennials are emerging as new viable art collectors.
 Millennials are now leading the way in online art purchases, pushing both the primary and secondary markets, changing the face of the entire global market.
 Now a hugely fundamental sector of the global art market it is predicted that online art market sales will reach $9.32 billion by 2024.
 (Hiscox, 2018).